-Another common problem is frozen ground.
-If frozen, it’s challenging to get a good mixture of soil in the planting hole between the native soil and the root ball.
-There are potential issues if a late winter storm rolls through.
-These include ground refreezing, splitting bark, and being unable to properly protect trunks from extreme cold conditions.
+Another common problem is frozen ground, which makes it challenging to get a good mixture of soil in the planting hole between the native soil and the root ball.
+There are also potential issues if a late winter storm rolls through.
+These include ground refreezing, splitting bark and being unable to properly protect trunks from extreme cold conditions.
 Use the tips above to combat these issues.

 Know the Plants and Your Zone

-It’s very important to know the different grow zones.
+It’s very important to know the different growing zones for winter planting.
 Here is a breakdown:

-Zones 1 and 2 - These zones are too cold to successfully plant in winter due to average minimum temperatures of -60˚F to -50˚F.
+Zones 1 and 2 — These zones are too cold to successfully plant in winter due to average minimum temperatures of –60 to –50 degrees.

-Zones 3, 4, 5, and 6 - These are still cold, but to a lesser degree than zones 1 and 2.
-You can plant a cold, hardy tree in these zones without it being harmful, but you cannot plant in the middle of winter here.
-The ground will be frozen, you won’t be able to dig the plant in, and watering would be very challenging.
+Zones 3- 6 — These are still cold, but to a lesser degree than zones 1 and 2.
+You can plant a cold, hardy tree in these zones without it being harmful, but you cannot plant in the middle of winter.
+The ground will be frozen so you won’t be able to dig the plant in, and watering would be very challenging.

-Zone 8 - Mostly a warm zone, this zone is safe to plant as the ground may not freeze at all.
-If it does freeze, it will likely be a short period of time.
+Zone 8 — Mostly a warm zone, this zone is safe to plant as the ground may not freeze at all.
+If it does freeze, it will likely be a short period.
 Ensure the soil is workable before beginning to plant.

-Zones 9, 10, and 11 - These are the subtropical zones.
-Winter is one of the best times to plant here, as these zones rarely reach freezing temperatures.
-The ground doesn’t freeze.
+Zones 9-11 - These are the subtropical zones.
+Winter is one of the best times to plant here as these zones rarely reach freezing temperatures — so the ground doesn’t freeze.
 These are the only regions where landscapers can plant evergreen trees during the winter season.

-Zones 12 and 13 - Extremely warm, tropical environment; plants here need to be suited for intense heat.
+Zones 12-13 - Extremely warm, tropical environment; plants here need to be suited for intense heat.
 Winter is a good time to plant here also.

 SiteOne Can Help